Nineteen years you had me

 How you taught me how to recite

-“Mi Ultimo Adios” in the bath
+poetry in the bath

-As you lather my back,
+As you lathered my back

-And homework and math
+After homework and math,

 And the glass of warm milk